This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 We use thick thread that is not normally used in apparel.

-Yarn spun domestically is transported to Toyohashi, Aichi, and spun onto a shuttle loom.
+The yarn spun in Osaka is transported to Toyohashi, Aichi, and put on a shuttle loom that is approximately 100 years old.

 Feature 2: About the loom